Zenith-17/Zenith-17/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...College Projects
+- 🔭 I’m currently working on ...Navjeevan
-- 🌱 I’m currently learning ...Block chain and web3
+- 🌱 I’m currently learning ...React
-- 👯 I’m looking to collaborate on ...Web based or Blockchain based projects
+- 👯 I’m looking to collaborate on ...Web based projects
 - 📫 How to reach me: ...atharva17.ab@gmail.com
 - 😄 Pronouns: ...HE/HIM
 - ⚡ Fun fact: ...What did C++ code call a C code?
 You have no class.